Get insider access

 Best ASUS Monitors

-ASUS, also known as AsusTek, was founded in Taiwan in 1989.
-They make a wide range of gaming monitors with different resolutions and refresh rates, and they also offer monitors aimed at content creators with fantastic color accuracy.
-Their monitors are available in various sizes, too, including large monitors that are essentially small TVs and some ultrawide displays.
-Most of their gaming monitors are reliable options, especially their premium models.
+ASUS, also known as ASUSTek, is a Taiwanese company that makes a wide range of monitors from gaming monitors with different resolutions and refresh rates, to displays meant for content creators with accurate colors.
+Their monitors are available in various sizes, too, including large monitors and a handful of ultrawide displays, so you can find the best size for your needs.
+Most of their gaming monitors are reliable options, especially their premium models that feature OLED panels.
 However, while they once were a gaming industry leader, especially in the budget category, competitors often beat them out now regarding overall performance.

-We've bought and tested over 35 ASUS monitors, and below are our recommendations for the best ones.
+We've bought and tested over 40 ASUS monitors, and below are our recommendations for the best ASUS monitors.

 Updates